-Liberty Airport Systems, an Ontario, Canada-based equipment manufacturer, holds over 30 years’ experience designing airfield lighting power and control systems, including those for airports in Houston and Toronto.
+A Canada equipment manufacturer holds over 30 years’ experience designing airfield lighting power and control systems, including those for airports in Houston and Toronto.
 They’ve seen it all and understand the consequences of failure of the lights airside.

 “If a network communication problem means a major airport cannot control the approach and runway lighting, the airport may be forced to delay or divert the flights.
-That’s a big deal,” says Liberty President Allan Fletcher.
+That’s a big deal,” the company’s president said.
 “That’s why we use robust industrial-grade products and multiple levels of redundancy in our control system products.”

-While Liberty’s power and control system solutions are application-specific, the core hardware and software products employed in their system design remain constant.
+While the company’s power and control system solutions are application-specific, the core hardware and software products employed in their system design remain constant.

-At the heart of each ALCMS system are Rockwell Automation® ControlLogix® Programmable Automation Controllers (PACs).
-Lighting circuit status is served to a FactoryTalk® View Supervisory Control and Data Acquisition (SCADA) operator console located in the Air Traffic Control Tower, providing Federal Aviation Administration (FAA) Controllers with a touch-screen interface from which they control the various lighting circuits on the airfield.
+At the heart of each ALCMS system are Rockwell Automation® ControlLogix® PACs.
+The lighting circuit status is served to a FactoryTalk® View SCADA operator console located in the Air Traffic Control Tower, providing Federal Aviation Administration (FAA) controllers with a touch-screen interface from which they control the various lighting circuits on the airfield.

-FactoryTalk View is part of a unified suite of monitoring and control solutions designed to span stand-alone machine-level applications up through supervisory-level Human Machine Interface (HMI) applications across a network.
+FactoryTalk View is part of a unified suite of monitoring and control solutions designed to span stand-alone machine-level applications up through supervisory-level HMI applications across a network.
 This suite offers a common development environment and application reuse such that system engineers can improve productivity while helping clients reduce maintenance costs and improve airfield safety overall.